Customer Acquisition & Growth

 • Customer-Centric Approach: Put the customer at the centre of your value proposition.
 Show how your product or service meets their demands and improves their lives.

-4. Implementing Referral and Influencer Marketing
+4. Consider Implementing Referral & Affiliate Marketing

 Referral Marketing: